hamaluik/FeatherRock/README.md

 ## Story

-Ages and ages ago, under a long-forgotten mountain there lived an ancient race of Dwarves who were forever at war with the surrounding goblin tribes.
+In a land far far away, under a long-forgotten mountain there lived an ancient race of Dwarves who were forever at war with the surrounding goblin tribes.

 Each year, the dwarves held a competition to showcase their finest battlefield inventions.